 THE BEST TIME TO WATER YOUR OUTDOOR PLANTS

 Early risers have an advantage here because the best time to water is early in the morning.
 Between 4 and 5 o’clock in the morning it is the coolest and the evaporation is low.
-But those who do not want to get out of bed early in the morning and still have a nice garden should be told: with timers that automatically take over watering at this time, you can stay in bed!
+But those who do not want to get out of bed early in the morning and still have a nice garden should be told: with timers many irrigation systems can be conveniently set to the desired time, so you can stay in bed!